THE FLOURISHING UNDERGROUND

 The most fragile thing to maintain in our culture is an underground.
-No sooner does a new tribe of rebels skip out, flip out, trip out, and take its stand, than photographers from Life-Look are on the scene doing cover layout.
+No sooner does a new tribe of rebels skip out, flip out, trip out, and take its stand, than photographers from Life magazine are on the scene doing cover layout.
 No sooner is a low-rent, low-harassment quarter discovered than it appears in eight-color spreads on America's breakfast table.
 The need for the farther-out permeates our artistic involvement.
-American culture is a store window which must be periodically spruced and redressed.
+American culture is a store window which must be periodically spruced and re-dressed.
 The new bohemians needn't worry about opposition these days: just exploitation.
 The handwriting on the wall says: preserve your thing.

-"The important thing about San Francisco rock & roll," says Ralph Gleason, "is that the bands here all sing and play live, and not for recordings.
+"The important thing about San Francisco rock 'n' roll," says Ralph Gleason, "is that the bands here all sing and play live, and not for recordings.
 You get a different sound at a dance, it's harder and more direct."

 Ten years ago, San Franciscans frowned on North Beach, but let it happen.
 Now, the city is prepared to support the rock underground by ignoring it.
 The theory of tacit neglect means a de facto tolerance of psychedelic drugs.
 San Francisco is far and away the most turned‐on city in the Western world.
 "The cops are aware of the number of heads here," says Bill Graham who owns the Fillmore and manages the Jefferson Airplane.
 "The law thinks it will fade out, like North Beach: What can they do?
 To see a cop in the Haight...it's like the English invading China.
 Once they own it, how are they going to police it?"

 With safety in numbers, the drug and rock undergrounds swim up the same stream.
-The psychedelic ethic - still germinating and still unspoken - runs through the musical mainstream in a still current.
-When Bob Weir, rhythm guitarist with the Grateful Dead, says "the whole scene is like a contact high," he is not talking metaphor.
+The psychedelic ethic - still germinating and still unspoken - runs through the musical mainstream like a current.
+When Bob Weir, rhythm guitarist of the Grateful Dead, says "the whole scene is like a contact high," he is not talking in fanciful metaphor.
 Musical ideas are passed from group to group like a joint.
 There is an almost visible cohesion about San Francisco rock.
 With a scene that is small enough to navigate and big enough to make waves, with an establishment that all but provides the electric current, no wonder San Francisco is Athens.
 This acropolis has been carefully, sturdily built, and it is not going to crumble because nobody wants to see ruins messing up the skyline.

 Bob Weir of the Grateful Dead insists: "We're not singing psychedelic drugs, we're singing music.
 We're musicians, not dope fiends."
 He sits in the dining‐room of the three‐story house he shares with the group, their women, and their community.
 The house is one of those masterpieces of creaking, curving spaciousness the Haight is filled with.
 Partially because of limited funds, but mostly because of the common consciousness which almost every group here adapts as its ethos, the Grateful Dead live and work together.
 They are acknowledged as the best group in the Bay Area.
 Leader Jerry Garcia is a patron saint of the scene.
 Ken Kesey calls him "Captain Trips."
 There is also Pigpen, the organist, and Reddy Kilowatt on bass.

 Not so in San Francisco.
-Bob Dylan is like Christianity here; they worship but they don't touch.
-The sound of the Grateful Dead, or Moby Grape, or Country Joe and the Fish, is jug-band music scraping against jazz.
+Bob Dylan is like Christianity here: they worship but they don't touch.
+The sound of the Grateful Dead, or Moby Grape, or Country Joe and the Fish, is jug band music scraping against jazz.
 This evolution excludes most of the names in modern pop music.
 A good band is a "heavy" band, a "hard" band.

 Gary Duncan, lead guitarist for the Quicksilver Messenger Service, adds: "Playing something in a studio means playing for two months.
 Playing live, a song changes in performance.
 In a studio, you attack things intellectually; onstage it's all emotion."